OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-CIBA-1_ID1.md

 [FAPI-CIBA] requires requests to be signed, there is no requirement in Brazil to additionally sign these hints as they are all asserted by the Client.

-##### Credit Proposition - Login Hint Token

-`
-{
-  "format": "urn:brasil:openbanking:ciba:login-hint-token-type:credit-proposition",
-  "cpf": "12354678901",
-  "total_hints": 6,
-  "hint_number": 1
-}
-`

-The use of a `binding message` is *not* mandatory if this token type is to be leveraged.
-//TODO: How long should the request expiry be in this scenario???

 ##### Authorisation Server Generated - Login Hint Token

 This `login hint` can be used where it is not possible for the Resource Owner to provide a Login Hint to the Consumption Device or where the Resource Owner wishes to claim the authentication request by independently reaching out to the Authorisation Server out of band to claim this authentication request.